 In the landmark decision in Near v.
-Minnesota, 283 U.S. 697 (1931), the Supreme Courtfashioned the First Amendment doctrine opposing prior restraint and reaffirmed the emerging view that the Fourteenth Amendment incorporated the First Amendment against the states.
+Minnesota, 283 U.S. 697 (1931), the Supreme Court fashioned the First Amendment doctrine opposing prior restraint and reaffirmed the emerging view that the Fourteenth Amendment incorporated the First Amendment to the states.

 The decision is considered one of the pillars of American press freedom.

 Jay Near was the muckraking editor of The Saturday Press.
 In fall 1927, Near published a series of articles attacking several Minneapolis city officials for dereliction of duty.

 The Near Court summarized The Saturday Press accusations as charging, “... in substance, that a Jewish gangster was in control of gambling, bootlegging, and racketeering in Minneapolis, and that law enforcing officers and agencies were not energetically performing their duties.”

 One of the targeted law enforcement officers was Floyd B. Olson, the Hennepin county attorney at the time and future Minnesota governor.
 He filed an action to enjoin publication of The Saturday Press permanently as “malicious, scandalous and defamatory.”
 A state court enjoined further publication of The Saturday Press under the Minnesota Public Nuisance Law.

 Government cannot restrain the press from publishing, Supreme Court says

 The Supreme Court reversed, 5-4.